knosmos/mnist-clustering/README.md

 # MNIST Clustering

-Using Kruskal's algorithm and K-means clustering to perform unsupervised clustering on MNIST digits.
+Uses Kruskal's algorithm and K-means clustering to perform unsupervised clustering on MNIST digits.
 Built for an Algorithms final project, which is why the setup is somewhat contrived (and why it is written in Java...)

+## Introduction
+In creating datasets for machine learning, a major bottleneck is often not the data-gathering itself, but the annotation: finding the “correct answers” for a given piece of data, e.g. labeling a picture of a dog.
+Unsupervised machine learning aims to learn patterns from data without any annotation at all; one common unsupervised learning approach is clustering, where we try to group similar data into sets.
+To measure the “goodness” of a clustering, we can define a distance function between each sample in the dataset.
+Then, we can try to minimize the maximum distance within each cluster.
+We can do this by starting off with a graph of unconnected samples, then repeatedly merging clusters of samples that have minimum distance until we have the desired number of clusters.
+As it turns out, this is exactly the same procedure as Kruskal’s minimum spanning tree problem.

+This is a demonstration of this technique: a digit clustering model trained on samples from MNIST.
+However, it turns out that Kruskal actually does not work very well in clustering MNIST (and tends to produce very uneven clusters), so I run K-means clustering afterwards to produce clusters that have more evenly distributed samples.

 ## Usage
-I provide a pretrained clustering result, but to run the clustering yourself, first download the dataset from [Kaggle](https://www.kaggle.com/datasets/scolianni/mnistasjpg) (store in `archive` folder) and run:
+I provide a pretrained clustering result, but to run the clustering yourself, first download the dataset from [Kaggle](https://www.kaggle.com/datasets/scolianni/mnistasjpg) (make and store in `archive` folder) and run:
 ```
 javac Train.java
 java Train